epiecs/mikodo/README.md

 Mikodo
 =======

 Concurrent library on top of phpmiko.
 Speeds up the process of sending commands.
-Libraries are bundled (or planned) to be able to use different providers such as Nornir yaml files, PhpIpam, etc...
+There are included libraries for inventory management Libraries.
+Supported libraries include and are not limited to: Nornir yaml files, PhpIpam,...

 #### Requires: